 From the American perspective, when I think of student housing I think of dorm style living- where two freshmen-aged teenagers are shoved into the space of a closet and expected to cohabitate for a year.
 Now don’t get me wrong, 18 years-old Jordan loved her freshmen year dorm experience, but now 29 year Jordan rather put lemon juice on paper cuts than share a room with a stranger.

 However, luckily for me, Sweden is not the US and the student living experience is quite different.
 In Sweden, there are many different types of student living options ranging from large corridor spaces to normal apartments.
-And unlike the US, I encourage every student to at least apply for student housing, and if you get accepted, you should absolutely take advantage of it.
+And unlike the US, if your university offers student housing, I encourage every student to at least apply for it and if you get accepted, you should absolutely take advantage of it

-If you are a fee-paying international student (non-EU), you are guaranteed student housing.
+If you are a fee-paying international student (non-EU), you are guaranteed student housing at many universities, Uppsala University for example.
+Although it is important to know that some universities do not have this offer or have student housing at all!
 For non-fee paying students, you can still apply for student housing, but you may not be accepted because fee-paying students are prioritized.
 However fee-paying or not, I think it is worth at least applying.
 Especially with the pandemic, many more students are continuing school remotely.
-This has freed up a lot of housing space, which means a lot of my non-fee paying friends have been able to secure student housing.
+This has freed up a lot of housing space, which means a lot of my non-fee paying friends have been able to secure student housing, as well.
 You just never know.

-Be sure to keep an eye out for emails from your university’s housing office.
+Be sure to check out your university’s website.
+They should have information on student housing options and offers, as well as where to look if student housing is not an option.
+Also keep an eye out for emails from your university’s housing office.
 They should let you know of the process, when the application opens and closes, as well as any other important information you need to consider.